-Dry cold air, low humidity, wind, indoor heating, reduced sunlight exposure, hot showers and increased risk of illness in Winter dehydrate the skin and create the perfect storm that can affect our skin health.
-Our skin can feel dry and itchy, a condition known as "winter itch".
+Our skin can become dry and dehydrated, feeling irritated and sore.
+This can be exacerbated in Winter with the cold air, low humidity, wind, indoor heating, reduced sunlight exposure, hot showers and increased risk of illness.
 Scratching irritated skin can cause it to become inflamed and may develop into dermatitis or eczema.
 The skin can look red with a rash, and sometimes, blisters.
 Over time the skin builds up and thickens.

 There are several ways to minimise dry skin and dermatitis, the key is to: